Women's Hockey & Golf Coach

 Asst.
 Women's Hockey & Asst.
 Field Hockey

 On the ice, Greer was a two-time All-NESCAC selection, earning All-American honors during her junior year.
-Her teams earned a record of 80-24-9, winning two NESCAC Championships.
+Her teams posted a record of 80-24-9 and won two NESCAC Championships.
 The Panthers also advanced to the NCAA Quarterfinals, semifinals and finals during her four seasons on the ice.
 She ended her career at Middlebury with 47 goals and 45 assists for 92 points in 97 career games.

 A three-time Dean’s List and four-time College Scholar at Middlebury, Greer was one of 58 winter student-athletes across all Divisions awarded an NCAA postgraduate scholarship.
 She was also one of two NESCAC Women of the Year nominees put forth by the league.